Meet Our Staff

 Brian co-founded the California Renters Legal Advocacy and Education Fund (CaRLA) in 2015, which sues cities that violate state housing law.
 CaRLA’s novel impact litigation strategy yielded victory against Berkeley, lead to the drafting of SB 167, generated enormous press coverage for the YIMBY movement, and put scofflaw cities on the defensive across the state.
 Prior to co-founding CaRLA, Brian spent 10 years working for the US EPA and the US Forest Service.
 When he’s not fighting to expand housing affordability and access, Brian can be found cycling in the East Bay hills.

 After a decade in sales and account management, Konstantin realized his passion for empowering people to own their voice through volunteer leadership on the 2008 Obama Presidential Campaign.
 Beginning in Summer 2010 as an Obama campaign Regional Field Director, his Southern California volunteer operation was the most active in the country and he ultimately became the Operation Vote and Early Vote Director for Wisconsin in early 2012.
-After the Obama campaign, he returned to Los Angeles where he continued to lead the grassroots organizing efforts of several political campaigns and nonprofits.
-An avid boarder, you might find Konstantin careening down the slopes on his snowboard or cruising along the beach on his skateboard.
+After the Obama campaign, he returned home to positively impact Los Angeles communities by continuing to lead the grassroots organizing efforts of several political campaigns and nonprofits to deal with the most pressing issues of the day.
+A proud dad and avid boarder, you might find Konstantin with his two sons, Kaliq and Konstantin II careening down the slopes on snowboards or cruising along the beach on skateboards.
+They can’t wait until his baby daughter, Zadie (aka The Boss Baby) is old enough to join them.

 Vincent is an innovative connector with a passion for finding creative solutions to advance progressive change.
 His career spans the worlds of philanthropy, non-profits, politics, government, communications, and travel.
 Vincent is a serial entrepreneur involved in a few social enterprises, served as Deputy Director of Campaigns and Senior Program Officer at the Liberty Hill Foundation, was executive director of the Center for Health Justice, led a youth civic engagement project for California Common Cause, and was Associate Director of the National Teen Leadership Program.
 He also was the LA County Field Representative for Sen. Barbara Boxer and worked in senior positions on her 2004 and 2010 campaigns as well as those of other statewide, federal, and local campaigns.
 Vincent believes strongly in serving on non-profit boards and currently serves on the Board of Directors of Strategic Concepts in Organizing and Political Education (SCOPE), American Red Cross of Los Angeles, Swarthmore College, and A Wider Bridge.